mecid/mecid.github.io/_posts/2022-08-30-lock-screen-widgets-in-swiftui.md

 image: /public/wwdc22.jpg
 ---

 One of the most requested features for iOS was customizable lock screens.
-And finally, we have got it with the latest iOS 16.
 We can populate our lock screen with glanceable widgets.
 Implementing a lock screen widget is straightforward because its API shares the same code with home screen widgets.
 This week we will learn how to implement lock screen widgets for our apps.

 {% include friends.html %}